Medical Policy: 02.04.37

 Genetic testing for atrial fibrillation is considered not medically necessary.

-Clinical utility of gene expression assays has not been demonstrated.
-There hasn't been convincing evidence that the use of gene expression scores reduce unnecessary coronary angiography.
+Clinical utility of gene expression assays/panels has not been demonstrated.
+There hasn't been convincing evidence that the use of gene expression scores reduce unnecessary clinical evaluations.
 There is insufficient evidence in the clinical literature demonstrating that these test have a role in clinical decision-making or have a beneficial effect on health outcomes.
-Further studies are needed to determine the analytic validity, clinical validity and clinical utility of these test.
-Diagnosis of Brugada syndrome is considered definitive with clinical symptoms and history.
-Testing only to determine hereditary implications to others family members is considered not a medical necessity, as there is no changes to the individuals plan of care or health outcomes.
+Further studies are needed to determine the analytic validity, clinical validity and clinical utility of these tests.
 Testing for multiple conditions without clinical indications for testing has not been proven to change net health outcomes.

 Wellmark medical policies address the complex issue of technology assessment of new and emerging treatments, devices, drugs, etc. They are developed to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 Wellmark medical policies contain only a partial, general description of plan or program benefits and do not constitute a contract.
 Wellmark does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Wellmark or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 Our medical policies may be updated and therefore are subject to change without notice.

 *CPT® is a registered trademark of the American Medical Association.